omidshz100/ExpenseTracer/README.md

 1. Clone the repository.
 2. Install dependencies.
-3. Configure [specific settings if necessary].
+3. Configure your API keys and settings in `config.js`.
 4. Run the app on your preferred platform.

 ## Usage

-The app provides a [describe the main user interface or functionality].
-Users can [brief instructions on how to use the app].

-## Customization

-Feel free to customize the project to suit your needs.
-You can [mention any customizable aspects of the app].
+The app provides an intuitive interface for managing your expenses:

+- Add new expenses and categorize them.
+- Set and monitor monthly budgets.
+- Explore visualizations of your spending habits.
+- Switch between multiple accounts effortlessly.

 ## Screenshots